harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.md

 ![](images/download.jpeg)

+> Sunset Grill, a family-owned restaurant which used to be home of Charles Steen --- godfather of Uranium mining in Moab.

 Despite losing his riches, Steen's legacy lives on.
 His mansion, now the Sunset Grill restaurant, stands as a testament to his influence, overlooking Moab just as Steen once did.
 From rags to riches and back to rags, Steen's story remains etched in the annals of Moab's history.

 ## Day 5 - Brewing Stories and Adventures

 ![](images/vc4s4NY7S5O7g6r1SJnjlA.png)

+> Say hi to Frank!

 From visiting the Moab Brewery to hiking in Corona Arch, the day was a mix of exhilarating exertion and soothing relaxation.
 Richard's 4x4 off-roading took us halfway through Poison Spider Trail, offering strong adrenaline rush.

 ![](images/IMG_8296.png)

 > Corona Arch Hike, Canyonlands National Park.
+The hike was short (3 miles) but had a steep climb on the hills.
+At one place, chains were provided to hold tight but not everyone needed them.

 ![](images/IMG_8314.png)

 > Historic Uranium mines.
 You can see the paths used by transportation trucks that are now used by OHV and ATV vehicles.
+(Canyonlands National Park)

 ![](images/IMG_8319.png)